chloealbright/DevHiveMind/Library/Frontend/React/Props vs State.md

 #### State:

-The state is a snapshot with default values at mount, subject to mutations primarily from user events.
+The state is a snapshot with default values at component mount and undergoes mutations over time, primarily triggered by user events.
+It represents a serializable snapshot of a specific moment.
 - Managed internally within the component.
 - Mutable and often used for interactivity.
 - Should not be altered by parent components.